tikalk/angular-best-practices/README.md

+# Challenge
+Making the youtube player work
+Create the YoutubePlayer module:

+* understand $q in **youtube.player.api.srv.js**
+* overview the youtube-player directive
+* understand scope.$apply in youtube-player directive
+* understand and write $watch in **player.resizer.directive.js**
+* practice bindToController in youtube.media.drv.js (if not done already)

 # Echoes Player ~(EMC)
 Echoes is a great youtube player developed by [Oren Farhi](http://orizens.com).
 It's fun & easy to listen or watch videos from youtube with Echoes.